petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-custom-sql-queries.md

       :lines: 54-56
    ```

 1. If you used the `?` placeholder in the string, create a `QueryPos` object from the `SQLQuery`.
-Add the values you wish to replace in the order they appear on the string.
+Add the values to be replaced in the order they appear on the string.
 This example only uses one.

    ```{literalinclude} using-custom-sql-queries/resources/liferay-p9z0.zip/p9z0-service/src/main/java/com/liferay/p9z0/service/impl/P9ZEntryLocalServiceImpl.java
       :dedent: 2